12 Best Cash Back Apps (Make Free Money)

 - Now, consider what happens when you add Ebates/Rakuten to save money when shopping online. ($10 welcome bonus)

-- Then you activate Paribus to get those refunds coming in.
+- Then you activate Capital One Price Protection to get those refunds coming in.

 Good luck on this cash back adventure.
 Let us know how you make out.